eloisasmorais/eloisasmorais.github.io/README.md

-# freeCodeCamp Projects
+# Projects

-In this repository I will be completing the projects proposed by freeCodeCamp.
-You can access previews for the pages on the following links:
+In this repository I will be posting some projects I completed for studying purposes You can access previews for the pages on the following links:

 * Tribute page: https://eloisasmorais.github.io/Tribute%20page/